 (a) The Little League Official Volunteer Application can be completed online through the JDP QuickApp or through the Sports Connect Integration with JDP.

-2. The background check must, at a minimum, meet the standard of a nationwide criminal search, a national sex offender registry search and a review of the U.S. Center for SafeSport’s Centralized Disciplinary Database and the Little League International Ineligible List.
+2. The background check must, at a minimum, meet the standard of a nationwide criminal search, a national sex offender registry search and a review of the public U.S. Center for SafeSport’s Centralized Disciplinary Database and the Little League International Ineligible List.
 Background checks conducted by JDP for local little leagues include all of the required database searches.
 Local leagues may utilize other background check providers but will need to confirm the provider’s ability to satisfy all of the above requirements for a complete search, which may require contacting the Little League International’s Security Manager to gain access to the Little League International Ineligible List.
 See Reference 1 & 5 for specific requirements and procedures for background checks.

 3. The league board must review the results of the background check with the Little League Official Volunteer Application and a government issued photo identification card to verify that the information provided on both is identical (Full Name, DOB, and address).